Ankita Raina: 2017–19: Breakthrough

-2020–21: Grand Slam main-draw and Olympics debut
+2020–21: Major main-draw and Olympics debut

 Raina had a disappointing result at the Australian Open, albeit she was unwell due to the Australian bushfires.
 However, Raina found further doubles success by winning two back-to-back ITF titles in Nonthaburi alongside Bibiane Schoofs; followed by reaching her first WTA Tour semifinal at the Thailand Open alongside Rosalie.
 This gave Raina a new career-high ranking of No. 119 in doubles.
 She also won two singles titles early on in 2020, one in Nonthaburi, and the other in Jodhpur, India.
 Raina then helped India advance to the Fed Cup World Group 2 playoffs for the first time in history in April 2020 in Dubai, along with Sania Mirza, Rutuja Bhosale, Riya Bhatia and Sowjanya Bavisetti.
 In the Fed Cup, Raina had put up a good fight and won the first set 6–1 against China's top player Wang Qiang, but lost the match in three tight sets.

 Raina returned to competition at the resumption of the tour in September after a long hiatus due to the ongoing COVID-19 pandemic; she suffered early exits in ITF tournaments she played in after the break.
 She then competed at the 2020 French Open qualifying where she advanced to the second round for the first time but lost to Kurumi Nara.
 In December, Raina won the biggest ITF doubles title of her career at Dubai, alongside Ekaterine Gorgodze, and reached a new career-high doubles ranking of 117.

 Raina competed in all the Grand Slam championships and the Olympics in 2021 but had first-round exits in all in doubles category.
 She competed mixed doubles only in Wimbledon but that too was a first-round exit.
 Raina began 2021 at the Australian Open, where she had her best performance at a major, losing in the third and final qualifying round to Olga Danilović.
 She then became the fourth player representing India to feature in the main draw of a Grand Slam championship (after Nirupama Mankad, Nirupama Sanjeev, and Sania Mirza), playing doubles alongside Mihaela Buzărnescu, losing in the first round.